It is a variant of Alzheimer’s Disease (AD)

 Alzheimer’s Australia is a significant resource and support for all forms of dementia and should be the first point of reference for all those seeking help and advice including PCA.
 This site seeks to complement the very good work of Alzheimer’s Australia by acknowledging that they do not have the resources to support variant groups.
 PCA is a variant group but there are estimated to be up to 1500 Australians suffering from PCA.
 This number is expected to grow significantly as the Australian population ages.

-We aim to provide information about PCA to Australians and to give those with a connection to PCA (sufferers and carers) a place to connect with others with PCA so that we can support each other and raise awareness of the condition in Australia.
+We aim to provide information about PCA to Australians and to give those with a connection to PCA (sufferers and carers) a place to find others with PCA so that we can support each other and raise awareness of the condition in Australia.

 Much of the information (on this website) is adapted with permission from information provided by the Dementia Research Centre, University College London, at http://www.ucl.ac.uk/drc/pcasupport/